kristopolous/EvDa/README.md

 ## A JS event system

-Setters, Getters, Message Passing, Value Checking, Testers, Before, After, One-Shot, Namespaces, Recursion protection and a Debugger in 1.2KB.
+Setters, Getters, Message Passing, Value Checking, Testers, Before, After, One-Shot, Namespaces and a Debugger in under 1kB.

+There is an add-on file too for higher-order abstractions, which includes regex finding of keys, set operations, and atomic incrementers and decrementers, that clocks in at under 0.5KB.

+Underscore.js is required.

 ### Usage